-The picture I am referring to is that one there The photographs I meant are those there That and those can refer to distance in time (then): Operations were difficult in the 18th ceiliui, In those days there were no anaesthelics adjective + noun: I don't like this coat adjective + one.
-I don't like this one pronoun: I don't like this
+The picture I am referring to is that one there The photographs I meant are those there

+That and those can refer to distance in time (then):

+Operations were difficult in the 18th century.
+In those days there were no anaesthetics.